aogungbe/multitier-java-app/README.md

-# DevProfile Stack (Manual Provisioning via Vagrant) 🛠️
+# Multiple multi-tier arh (Manual Provisioning via Vagrant) 🛠️

-This project sets up a full-stack enterprise-style Java web application architecture using **Vagrant** and **VirtualBox**, with **manual provisioning** of backend services already configured within the Vagrant setup.
+This project sets up a multi-layer Java web application architecture using **Vagrant** and **VirtualBox**, with **manual provisioning** of backend services already configured within the Vagrant setup.

 Once cloned, the user can bring up the entire environment using a **single command: `vagrant up`**.
 All required provisioning steps (MySQL, Memcached, RabbitMQ, Tomcat, Nginx) are built into the Vagrantfile and its supporting configuration, so no manual installation is required after `vagrant up`.